How to Shop Your Closet

 When you struggle to make outfits out of a piece, decide if it’s an inspo issue or if you’re missing a key ingredient: an outfit-completing item.

-• If you need more inspiration (i.e. “I have a cute printed midi skirt, but what does that even go with?”) then head back to Pinterest and search “casual midi skirt outfits” for more specific ideas.
+If you need more inspiration (i.e. “I want to wear this shirtdress open as a duster, but what do I wear under it?”) then head back to Pinterest and search “what to wear with a duster for fall” for more specific ideas.

-• If you have a clear vision, but are missing a key piece (i.e. “I love these day-to-night midi skirt looks from Pinterest, but I have zero cropped cardigans or blazers that go with my skirt”), then add the missing piece to a wish list note on your phone. “cropped cardigan or blazer to pair with my midi skirt”
+If you have a clear vision, but are missing a key piece (i.e. “I love these full length pants, but only have one pair of boots that work with them”), then add the missing piece to a wish list note on your phone. “walkable heeled shoes to go with full-length pants for fall”

 Next, since we don’t have an infinite budget, we’re going to prioritize our wish list by the pieces that complete the greatest number of outfits for us.